jaalto/project--shell-script-performance-and-portability/CONTRIBUTING.md

 intended to be as clear and straightforward as possible and not Production Code.

-No need to lint using shellcheck(1) etc.
+No need to lint using `shellcheck` etc.
 Ref: <https://www.shellcheck.net>.

 - For readability, use space in shebang line: